-REFER TO NWFA INSTALLATION GUIDELINES, SECTION III, CHAPTER 9
+REFER TO NWFA INSTALLATION GUIDELINES, SECTION III, CHAPTER 9.
 ADM Flooring® products can be installed above, on-grade or below-grade.
-Installation methods can be either: Direct Glue, Floating or Nail.
+Installation methods can be either: Full layer troweled glue, floating or nail down.
 ADM recommends to use glue and nails, if possible.

-Due to the extra width and length of planks, it is recommended to glue all end joints, regardless of the installation method.
-This can reduce excessive seasonal gapping.
-Plan the layout: "Rack" out (dry-lay) the flooring before installing to avoid close end joints and to blend color and grain patterns.
-To blend the visual differences from board to board it is recommended to work from several cartons alternatively.
-Leave 1⁄2" gap at all vertical objects, undercut all door jams.
+DO NOT NAIL ANY WATERPROOF FLOORING OPTIONS.
+Due to the extra width and length of planks, it is recommended to glue all tongues and grooves, regardless of the installation method.
+This can reduce the likelihood of seasonal gapping.
+Gluing the end joints for click system flooring is not required or recommended.
+Plan the layout: "Rack" out (dry-lay) the flooring before installing to avoid close end joints and to blend color and grain patterns for a more organic look.
+To blend the visual differences from board to board it is recommended to work from several cartons simultaneously.
+Leave a 1⁄2" gap near all vertical objects (such as walls and kitchen islands) and undercut all door jams.
+This gap is required to allow for the flooring to move and expand; a natural occurrence.